Monday, February 1, 2010

 I am making the realization that there truly is a difference between life-change and transformation.

 I am ready to learn along the way.
-I am prepared for it not cone naturally and that I will have to work for it.
+I am prepared for it not to come naturally and that I will have to work for it.
 I believe I will survive and be the better for it.

 I give thanks that fatherhood is not only life-changing but a transformational experience.
 One that I will cherish forever.